Albert Hilton and The Hotels (Rusholme)

 Its a great life - lots of travel, we get to meet interesting people and the money is regular - enough to finally pay off those HP debts at Reno's.

 We also go out on the Golden Oldies Tours, performing as The Supremes.
 Sometimes we do get asked which one of us is Diana Ross, which we find quite insulting.
 We may not be quite the original members but our link to the original group is quite strong - our roadie saw them on tv more than once and I bought a second hand copy of their first album from Shudehill market some years ago.
-Stronger, in fact, than some of the other band members on the tour.
+Stronger linmks to the originals, in fact, than some of the other band's members on the tour.

 We are now down to a three piece having replaced our loyal drummer of 40 something years with a drum machine.
 It was a hard thing to do and we thanked him extensively for his friendship and comraderie over the years.
 Sadly, he didn't even reply to the email.

 You just can't understand some people.